skosch/YinYangFit/docs/source/index.markdown

 framing of [set](https://en.wikipedia.org/wiki/Set_(psychology)) as [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference_in_motor_learning)
-via top-down modulation: the original state of the higher-level area corresponds to a statistical prior and the updated state to a posterior.
+via top-down modulation: the original state of the higher-level area corresponds to a statistical prior, the updated state to a posterior, and the concept of states itself to [attractors](https://en.wikipedia.org/wiki/Attractor).
 This is a deep and fascinating area of research of itself, and this article is only meant to convey an intuition, not a rigorous description of reality.</span>

-A neat, letterfitting-related example of these mechanics is the following paradox, which vision researchers have probed in endless studies: on one hand, we can raed wrods even when their letrtes are out of odrer, indicating that the brain ignores most information about letter positions.<label for="sn-jls" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-jls"
+Between detectors of letters, letter-combinations, and words, these dynamics are necessary to resolve uncertainty about what is seen on the page.
+A neat example is the following paradox, which vision researchers have probed in endless studies: on one hand, we can raed wrods even when their letrtes are out of odrer, indicating that the brain ignores most information about letter positions.<label for="sn-jls" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-jls"